TwitchCoders/WarpBlastar/README.md

 - Clone or Download the repo
 - Install dependencies `npm install`
-- Run the server locally `./node_modules/http-server/bin/http-server .`
+- Run the server locally `npm start`
 - Visit http://127.0.0.1:8080

 ## Floobits for collaboration